smithy-lang/smithy/docs/source-1.0/spec/core/idl.rst

 Operation shape
 ---------------

-An operation shape is defined using an :token:`smithy:operation_statement` and the provided :token:`smithy:node_object` supports the same properties defined in the :ref:`operation specification <operation>`.
+An operation shape is defined using an :token:`smithy:OperationStatement` and the provided :token:`smithy:NodeObject` supports the same properties defined in the :ref:`operation specification <operation>`.

 The following example defines an operation shape that accepts an input